Jane Kitchel

-Martha Jane Beattie Kitchel (born August 23, 1945) is an American politician serving as a Democratic member of the Vermont State Senate, representing the Caledonia senate district since January 2005.
+Martha Jane Beattie Kitchel (born August 23, 1945) is a former American politician who served as a Democratic member of the Vermont State Senate, representing the Caledonia senate district from January 2005 to January 2025.

 Early life

 Kitchel was born in St. Johnsbury, Vermont, on August 23, 1945.
 The second of Catherine and Harold Beattie's ten children, she also had four half-siblings.
 Born to a fifth-generation Vermont farming family, she grew up on her family's dairy farm in Danville, Vermont.
 In addition to running the farm, Kitchel's parents also were involved in local politics: her mother was a member of the Vermont Farm Bureau and a former state legislator, while her father was a local selectman.
 She went to Danville High School and graduated in 1963.
 In 1967, Kitchel received her bachelor's degree from Wilson College.

 Kitchel volunteered on multiple Democratic political campaigns in the 1960s, including Philip H. Hoff's campaign for Governor and John F. Kennedy's presidential campaign.